soapdog/webextension-blogcat/docs/README.md

-# BlogCat
+# BlogCat :id=readme

 > A handy add-on that makes blogging a first-class citizen on Firefox.

-To learn how to use this add-on, go to our [getting started guide](https://blogcat.org/#/quickstart).
+To learn how to use this add-on, go to our [getting started guide](/quickstart).
 Using the sidebar on the left, you can find out how BlogCat integrates with Firefox, how to read and subscribe to blogs, and how to be a part of the conversation by adding your blogging and microblogging accounts.

 # Inspiration